 The Strand Book Store

 About this Event

 Join Samira Negrouche and translator Marilyn Hacker as they present Samira’s newest book The Olive Trees’ Jazz and Other Poems.
 Joining Samira and Marilyn in conversation is award-winning author Philip Metres.
 This event will be held on Zoom and will be live streamed to The Strand’s Facebook Page.

-To support the author, you can purchase a copy of the book HERE.
+To support Philip, you can purchase a copy of Shrapnel Maps HERE.

 If you would like to support our programming, you can purchase a gift card HERE.

 “My language is a constellation of poets.” –Samira Negrouche

 In this stunning addition to the Pleiades Press Translation Series, rendered in Marilyn Hacker’s innovative translation from the original French, Samira Negrouche confronts a war-torn Algeria, amidst the Arab Spring, cataloguing, in her luminary genre-bending poetry, grief, exile, and revolution.
 Philip Metres writes, “A poetic descendant of Etel Adnan, Negrouche deftly moves from poems to prose, from coasts to caravans, from surrealist landscapes to erotic interiors.
 Writing in the empire’s language, Negrouche casts her poems into the “‘complex structure of silences’” that French can’t follow: “‘I would like / in a faraway language / to tell you what I don’t / understand.’”
 These are important poems, and Hacker gives us the gift of reading them in English for the first time in a collected volume.